Search Engine Marketing for B2B Brands

 What are the most important KPIs for B2B search marketing?

-The most important KPIs for B2B marketing campaigns focus on revenue, not just vanity metrics.
+The most important KPIs for B2B marketing campaigns focus on revenue.
 You must track Cost Per Acquisition (CPA) to understand the direct cost of gaining a new customer.
 Beyond that, monitor your Lead-to-Close Ratio to measure lead quality and, most importantly, Customer Lifetime Value (CLV).
 Comparing CLV to your CPA provides a clear, data-backed view of your campaign’s long-term profitability and actual ROI.

 Can I do SEM myself or do I need an agency?